datnguyenzzz/nogodb/lib/go-wal/README.md

 ## Format and data layout

-Inspired by the implementation from [RocksDB](https://github.com/facebook/rocksdb/wiki/Write-Ahead-Log-File-Format)
+Inspired by the implementation from [RocksDB](https://github.com/facebook/rocksdb/wiki/Write-Ahead-Segment-File-Format)

-### Log file format
+### Segment file format

-Log file consists of a sequence of variable length records.
+A segment file consists of a sequence of variable length records.
 Records are grouped by `BlockSize`(by default is `32KB`).
 If a certain record cannot fit into the leftover space, then the leftover space is padded with empty (null) data.
 The writer writes and the reader reads in chunks of `BlockSize`.